krllstdn/BachelorProject/Application/README.md

 ### .env
-Create `.env` file from the `.dev.env-example` or `.prod.env-example`.
-It is needed to start the `docker-compose`.
-Then docker will copy needed variables from `.dev.env` or `.prod.env` (don't forget to create them!), depending on what you want to run: development or production.

-When developing FE locally you will probably need to create `.env` with `REACT_APP_BE_PORT` set to the back end port.
+Create `.prod.env` and `.dev.env` files from the provided examples depending on your needs: development or production.

+ ### Deploy
+Set up `deploy-config.sh` from the provided example.